GilbertEGomez/Computational-Geometry/README.md

 # Computational-Geometry

-Repoistory of Practice Assignments done in a class of Computational Geometry.
+Repository of Practice Assignments done in a class of Computational Geometry.